package csv

 imports 8 packages, and imported by 0 packages

 Involved Source Files Package csv reads and writes comma-separated values (CSV) files.
-There are many kinds of CSV files; this package supports the format described in RFC 4180.
+There are many kinds of CSV files; this package supports the format described in RFC 4180, except that [Writer] uses LF instead of CRLF as newline character by default.
 A csv file contains zero or more records of one or more fields per record.
 Each record is separated by the newline character.
 The final record may optionally be followed by a newline character. field1,field2,field3 White space is considered part of a field.
 Carriage returns before newline characters are silently removed.
 Blank lines are ignored.
 A line with only whitespace characters (excluding the ending newline character) is not considered a blank line.
 Fields which start and stop with the quote character " are called quoted-fields.
 The beginning and ending quote are not part of the field.
 The source: normal string,"quoted-field" results in the fields {`normal string`, `quoted-field`} Within a quoted-field a quote character followed by a second quote character is considered a single quote. "the ""word"" is true","a ""quoted-field""" results in {`the "word" is true`, `a "quoted-field"`} Newlines and commas may be included in a quoted-field "Multi-line field","comma is ," results in {`Multi-line field`, `comma is ,`} writer.go

 Code Examples package main import ( "encoding/csv" "fmt" "io" "log" "strings" ) func main() { in := `first_name,last_name,username "Rob","Pike",rob Ken,Thompson,ken "Robert","Griesemer","gri" ` r := csv.NewReader(strings.NewReader(in)) for { record, err := r.Read() if err == io.EOF { break } if err != nil { log.Fatal(err) } fmt.Println(record) } } package main import ( "encoding/csv" "fmt" "log" "strings" ) func main() { in := `first_name,last_name,username "Rob","Pike",rob Ken,Thompson,ken "Robert","Griesemer","gri" ` r := csv.NewReader(strings.NewReader(in)) records, err := r.ReadAll() if err != nil { log.Fatal(err) } fmt.Print(records) } package main import ( "encoding/csv" "fmt" "log" "strings" ) func main() { in := `first_name;last_name;username "Rob";"Pike";rob # lines beginning with a # character are ignored Ken;Thompson;ken "Robert";"Griesemer";"gri" ` r := csv.NewReader(strings.NewReader(in)) r.Comma = ';' r.Comment = '#' records, err := r.ReadAll() if err != nil { log.Fatal(err) } fmt.Print(records) } package main import ( "encoding/csv" "log" "os" ) func main() { records := [][]string{ {"first_name", "last_name", "username"}, {"Rob", "Pike", "rob"}, {"Ken", "Thompson", "ken"}, {"Robert", "Griesemer", "gri"}, } w := csv.NewWriter(os.Stdout) for _, record := range records { if err := w.Write(record); err != nil { log.Fatalln("error writing record to csv:", err) } } // Write any buffered data to the underlying writer (standard output). w.Flush() if err := w.Error(); err != nil { log.Fatal(err) } } package main import ( "encoding/csv" "log" "os" ) func main() { records := [][]string{ {"first_name", "last_name", "username"}, {"Rob", "Pike", "rob"}, {"Ken", "Thompson", "ken"}, {"Robert", "Griesemer", "gri"}, } w := csv.NewWriter(os.Stdout) w.WriteAll(records) // calls Flush internally if err := w.Error(); err != nil { log.Fatalln("error writing csv:", err) } }